Arizona Wildcats men's basketball: Three Elite Eights under Miller (2011, 2014−15)

 In his second season as the head coach at Arizona, the Cats finished the season with 30–8, 14–4 Pac-12 play, behind the play of sophomore Pac-10 Player of the Year Derrick Williams.
-It would be the Wildcats' first outright Pac-10 regular season title (its 12th overall), 4th 30+ win season (1st overall) and Elite Eight appearance (8th overall) since the 2004–2005 season.
+This was the Wildcats' first outright Pac-10 regular season title (its 12th overall), 4th 30+ win season (1st overall) and Elite Eight appearance (8th overall) since the 2004–2005 season.
 In addition, Miller led the Wildcats to their first unbeaten home record (17–0) in 14 years and was named Pac-10 Coach of the Year.
 This was the first time an Arizona coach received this honor since Lute Olson in 2003.
 The 17 wins without a loss at home is tied for the second-most in school history.
-Miller would add to the season's success by guiding the Cats to their first Elite Eight appearance since the 2004–2005 Season as a 5-seed.
+Miller added to the season's success by guiding the Cats to their first Elite Eight appearance since the 2004–2005 Season as a 5-seed.
 In the second round, Arizona secured a 2-point victory over 12th seeded Memphis (coached by former Wildcat (and member of the 1997 national title team) Josh Pastner) with a blocked shot in the final seconds by Derrick Williams.
-Arizona would follow with another close game—a controversial one-point win against 4-seed Texas.
+Arizona followed with another close game, a controversial one-point win against 4-seed Texas.
 In the Sweet-16 match-up, Arizona found itself pitted against top-seeded Duke, the first time since the 2001 title game that the two schools had met.
-Duke would extend an early lead, but 25 points from Derrick Williams kept the Cats in the game and down by 6 points at the half.
+Duke extended an early lead, but 25 points from Derrick Williams kept the Cats in the game and down by 6 points at the half.
 In the second half, Williams' teammates picked up the slack, dominating the Blue Devils by scoring 55 second-half points and routing the defending champs 93–77.
-Arizona's run at the Final Four would fall 2 points short, losing to 3-seed (and eventual national champion) Connecticut 65–63.
+Arizona's run at the Final Four fell 2 points short, losing to 3-seed (and eventual national champion) Connecticut 65–63.